-Steam humidification systems can be gas or electric boilers, installed close to the AHU with a steam dispersion manifold installed inside the AHU.
+Steam humidification systems can be gas or electric boilers, installed close to the air handling unit (AHU) with a steam dispersion manifold installed inside the AHU.
 Steam commercial humidifiers can also use a stream from a boiler that may be located some distance from the AHU.
 However, boiler steam often has hazardous corrosion inhibiting chemicals in it, so a heat exchanger is used.
-A boiler stream is used to boil purified water, and the resulting steam is fed to a dispersion manifold located inside the AHU.
+A boiler stream is used to boil purified water and the resulting steam is fed to a dispersion manifold located inside the AHU.

-Steam systems are controlled by modulating a steam throttling valve or by turning an electric emersion heater on and off.
+Steam systems are controlled by modulating a steam throttling valve or by turning an electric immersion heater on and off.

 A typical fog humidification installation in an AHU consists of high-pressure pumps, a control system, fog nozzle manifolds, a fog droplet filter, a drip tray, and a drain pan (See Figure 2, Schematic of Typical Fog Installation), as well as staging valves.